mulllhausen/dynamic-dns/README.md

 relays it to the client upon request

-this project was developed for debian/ubuntu but could be made to run on any flavor of linux.
+this project was developed for debian/ubuntu but can be made to run on any flavor of linux.